h2oai/h2o-3/h2o-docs/src/product/flow.rst

 Saving Flows
 ^^^^^^^^^^^^

 You can save your flow for later reuse.
+After a Flow is saved, you can load it by clicking on the **Flows** tab in the right sidebar.
+Then in the pop-up confirmation window that appears, select **Load Notebook**.
+Refer to `Loading Flows <flow.html#loading-flows>`__ for more information.

 To save your flow as a notebook, click the "Save" button (the first button in the row of buttons below the flow name), or click the drop-down "Flow" menu and select "Save Flow."
 To enter a custom name for the flow, click the default flow name ("Untitled Flow") and type the desired flow name.
 A pencil icon indicates where to enter the desired name.

 .. figure:: images/Flow_rename.png
    :alt: Renaming Flows